Bay Area Climate Collaborative

 The Bay Area Climate Collaborative (BACC) is an initiative of the Silicon Valley Leadership Group through its Sustainable Valley Foundation.
 It was established on March 6, 2009.
-The mayors of San Francisco (Gavin Newsom), San Jose (Chuck Reed) and Oakland (Ron Dellums) launched the BACC with the Silicon Valley Leadership Group and business and civic leaders.
-The BACC created a 10-point action plan that aims to improves solar energy, energy efficiency, electric vehicles, and green jobs.
+The former mayors of San Francisco (Gavin Newsom), San Jose (Chuck Reed) and Oakland (Ron Dellums) launched and with business and civic leaders.
+The BACC created a 10-point action plan including initiatives in solar energy, energy efficiency, electric vehicles, and green jobs.

 History

 The Bay Area Climate Collaborative (BACC) was founded on March 6, 2009, at the signing of the Bay Area Climate Compact.
-The signing ceremony was held in Redwood City at Silver Spring Networks, and was attended by leaders of local governments, agencies and businesses, as well as members of the press.
+The signing ceremony was held in Redwood City at Silver Spring Networks, and was attended by leaders of local governments, agencies, businesses, and members of the press.

 Partners at time of launch included: